Project 4

 At the level of spin flipping: You could parallelise the part of the code where you generate new states by attempting to flip N spins.

 We recommend you do either approach 1 or 2.
 (You only need to do one approach.)
 Approach 1 is probably the easiest.
 Approach 2 is the standard approach to parallelising a single MCMC run (i.e. when there isn’t any scan over some external parameter, like \(T\) in our case.)
-Approach 3 would by far be the most complicated and it is probably also the least efficient.
+Approach 3 would by far be the most complicated and will also be the least efficient.

 Problem 8#